Industrial Noise & Vibration Centre

 VFD cooling fan noise reduction cfd model

-Our final low-cost design modifications cut the annoying fan tone by 99.5% (23dB) and the overall noise by 50% whilst simultaneously increasing the airflow by 3%, ready to be copied across the entire product range.
+Our final low-cost design modifications cut the annoying fan tone by 99.5% (23dB) and the overall noise by 50% (down from 89dB(A)) whilst simultaneously increasing the airflow by 3%, ready to be copied across the entire product range.

 The key to the successful noise attenuation was to combine aerodynamic expertise with CFD modeling in order to optimise fan efficiency whilst, at the same time, eliminating the annoying fan blade pass tone.